Architects, Air and SarsCov2

-In the years that followed, further studies showed that bacteria could indeed float much further than “close contact” distances, but for some reason, the idea of close contact being caused by “droplets” thrown off by the infected person was sustained.
-This was so, even though
+In the years that followed, further studies showed that both bacteria and viruses could indeed float much further than “close contact” distances (usually 1 to 2 meters, and often unspecified), but for some reason, the idea of close contact being caused by “droplets” thrown off by the infected person was sustained.
+This was so, even though:

-a. in and around the 60s tuberculosis was accepted to be transmitted through small particle aerosols – proven by studies that showed infected people could infect guinea pigs on the roof of their patient rooms, connected by vents.
+• from approximately the 1960s, tuberculosis was accepted to be transmitted through small particle aerosols – proven by studies that showed infected people could infect guinea pigs on the roof of their patient rooms, connected by vents.

 Litigator & patent/TM agent.
 Biochem/pharm.
 MDC science & OBA equality committee

-So as experts from different fields continue to argue about words, the COVID-19 crisis worsens and precious time is wasted.
-In order to define what is meant by ‘Airborne’ for a wider range of experts and laypersons alike, the following table was arrived at to clarify that in fact, per most common definitions, SarsCov2 is considered to transmit through the air, and not just within a ‘magical’ 2m radius.
+So as experts from different fields continue to argue about words rooted in divergent epistemic camps, the COVID-19 crisis worsens and precious time is wasted.
+In order to define what is meant by ‘Airborne’ for a wider range of experts and laypersons alike, the following table was arrived at to clarify that in fact, per most common definitions, SarsCov2 is considered to transmit through the air, and not just within a ‘magical’ 2m radius or 15min time period.

 Table 1 Differences between clinicians, aerosol scientists and the general public in the understanding of airborne terminology: